What You Need to Know About Refractory Materials Repairer

 Are There Job Opportunities for Refractory Materials Repairers?

-There were about 1,600 jobs for Refractory Materials Repairer in 2016 (in the United States).
+In 2016, there was an estimated number of 1,600 jobs in the United States for Refractory Materials Repairer.
 There is little to no growth in job opportunities for Refractory Materials Repairer.
-The BLS estimates 100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Refractory Materials Repairer are Missouri, Texas, and Pennsylvania.
 Watch out if you plan on working in Tennessee, Wisconsin, or Oregon.
 These states have the worst job growth for this type of profession.